New York College Of Traditional Chinese Medicine

 How does New York College Of Traditional Chinese Medicine spend its money?

 New York College Of Traditional Chinese Medicine directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to New York College Of Traditional Chinese Medicine tax-deductible?